 Not only does cross-training help you avoid injury, it can also help you cope better when you can’t run.
 If you have conditioned yourself to only rely on one exercise (i.e. running) and you are fulfilled only by running, then you are setting yourself up for disappointment in the long run (no run-pun intended).
 Nearly every runner will need to take time off at some point.

 I’m saying this as someone who absolutely loves running.
 I get it.
 Running is always my first choice for a workout.
-But I make sure I diversify my workout routine with things like riding the Peloton, hiking, strength training and, occasionally, yoga.
+But I make sure I diversify my workout routine with things like riding the Peloton, Pilates, strength training and, occasionally, yoga.
 I truly enjoy all of those so when I can’t run, while it’s disappointing, I at least have other workout options I enjoy.
-In fact, I’ve become pretty obsessed with the Peloton bike bootcamps these days!
+In fact, I’ve become pretty obsessed with the Peloton bike bootcamps and pilates these days!

 If you have an alternative exercise routine that you do enjoy, set goals with those!

 When I was recovering from my ankle tear, I set a goal to try a new Peloton class each time I rode – and found I LOVE the scenic classes without an instructor.
 I’m also making a point to do strength training 2-3x a week, even if it’s only for 10 minutes.